-The report, issued at an international seminar on poisoning diagnosis and treatment held yesterday morning by the Poison Control Center of TVGH, called for people not to eat the skin and viscera of such deep-sea fish and urged pregnant women and children to avoid eating such fishes.
+The report, issued at an international seminar on poisoning diagnosis and treatment held on Sunday morning by the Poison Control Center of TVGH, called for people not to eat the skin and viscera of such deep-sea fish and urged pregnant women and children to avoid eating such fishes.

 In presenting her report at the seminar, Dr. Wu Ming-ling of the TVGH said that there were six children among a total of 31 related cases collected during the study period of 2007-2011 who were all plagued by language retardation and attention deficit hyperactivity disorder (ADHD).
 Of the 25 remaining adult patients, six suffered mercury poisoning, recording excessive mercury content in their blood and hair.